 In 1999 he founded Postcon with Boekhoudt, Fink and Hansen.
 The group disbanded soon after but Postcon remains active in promoting ‘Post-Contemporary Jewellery’ and other far-fetched ideas.
 Some are contained in Manuel’s book Do you speak Jewellery?© (1998), a seminal text for Contemporary Jewellery theory.

-He has taught extensively at jewellery related institutions around the world, including the Royal College of Art, Hiko Mizuno Jewellery College, Tokyo; Silpakorn University, Bangkok; ARCO school, Lisbon, the Shenkar College in Tel-Aviv and the Alchimia School, Florence,where he was senior lecturer for six years ending in 2006.
-He was workshop leader at the Salzburg Summer Academy in 2009 and 2010 and held a Professorship at the Oslo National Academy of the Arts for four years ending in 2010.
+He has taught extensively at jewellery related institutions around the world, including the Royal College of Art, Hiko Mizuno Jewellery College, Tokyo; Silpakorn University, Bangkok; ARCO school, Lisbon, the Shenkar College in Tel-Aviv and the Alchimia School, Florence,where he was senior lecturer for six years.
+He was workshop leader at the Salzburg Summer Academy for two years and held a Professorship at the Oslo National Academy of the Arts for four years.
 He is an entertaining lecturer and most of what he says is true.

-His work has been shown in several countries and photos of his pieces can be seen in several books on Contemporary Jewellery.
-The work is also present in some public and private collections, including that of the Danner Rotunde, Munich and the Victoria and Albert Museum, London.
+His artwork has been shown in several countries and photos of his pieces can be seen in several books on Contemporary Jewellery.
+The work is also present in some public and private collections, including that of the Danner Rotunde, Munich and that of the Victoria and Albert Museum, London.